-Before I get into the nitty gritty about what my experience, here’s what you need to know if you’re going to check it out.
+Before I get into the nitty-gritty about my experience, here’s what you need to know if you’re going to check it out.

 *The content below is info I’ve gathered, along with my own opinions, tips, and suggestions.
-Due to the current covid situation and rapidly changing restrictions, I urge you to double check opening hours/dates before heading out to the Essen Christmas market.
+Double check opening hours/dates before heading out to the Essen Christmas market.

-⫸⫸⫸ First and foremost: Before you do anything, check out the Essen Christmas Market page for hours, dates, and current Covid restrictions.
-(And then check again right before you leave.
-Things can change daily!)
+⫸⫸⫸ First and foremost: Before you do anything, check out the Essen Christmas Market page for specific hours and dates.

 How to Get there

-Essen is located about an hour north of Cologne in North-Rhine Westphalia (western part of Germany; zoom in on map), and is easily accessible either by train or car.
+Essen is located about an hour north of Cologne in North-Rhine Westphalia (the western part of Germany; zoom in on the map) and is easily accessible either by train or car.
 We personally drove (because it was a heck of a lot cheaper to park instead of taking the train in), but it just worked better for us that way.

 Coming in by train?
 Stop at the Essen station, disembark, and the market begins right there.